garyciampa/GitHubCoPilotVSCodePrimer/README.md

 ## Section 5 Overview: GitHub Copilot Prompts to verify REST POST properties

 Copilot seamlessly integrates with Azure services.
-Follow these suggested prompt and flow to build something **fun**.
+Follow suggested prompt & flow to build something **fun**.

 1. Open the desired file or project.
-2. Use Copilot to generate code snippets for steps
+2. Use Copilot to generate code snippets for steps.
 3. Customize the generated code based on your specific configurations.
 4. Prompts & instructions are intended as a **guide**, not a step-by-step **tutorial**.
 The intent is to **discover** & **explore** features and familarity with GitHub CoPilot.